 You can wash it in the washing machine and dry it in the dryer.

-What we liked: That it’s easy to work with and has excellent definition, meaning you can use it to stitch the most complex of patterns and they will come out great.
+What makes it stand out?
+That it’s easy to work with and has excellent definition, meaning you can use it to stitch the most complex of patterns and they will come out great.

 Red Heart Soft Baby Steps Yarn is a medium worsted yarn that is made from 100% acrylic.
 It’s quite soft for acrylic and is actually one of the better quality acrylic yarns on the market.
 It weighs 5 oz and measures 256 yards.
 The manufacturer recommends that you use it with 5 mm knitting needles and a 5.5 mm crochet hook.
 This yarn is a delight to work with, but it does not pull from the center, so don’t attempt to do so or you’ll end up with a tangled mess that you spend hours detangling.
 You can use it for any baby project, but for blankets, it produces warm, medium heavy creations.